 Net::PSYC with support for TCP, UDP, Event.pm, IO::Select and Gtk2 event loops.

-git2psyc - report changes to a git repository into a developer chatroom psycauth - authenticate something with your PSYC identity psyccmd - remote control psycmp3 and whatever wants to be controlled psycfilemonitor - notify changes to the file system in realtime psycion - amazing console psyc client! psycmail - report incoming emails to the recipient psycmp3 - console mp3 player with PSYC notification and remote control psycmsg - send a message to a PSYC recipient psycnotify - send presence notification from the command line psycsyncd - interfaces PSYC SYNC protocol to DBI (SQL databases etc) syslog2psyc - daemon that receives events from syslog and forwards to PSYC remotor - control console for Tor routers that can notify into PSYC
+git2psyc - report changes to a git repository into a developer chatroom psycauth - authenticate something with your PSYC identity psyccat - dump a file to a PSYC recipient psyccmd - remote control psycamp and whatever wants to be controlled psycfilemonitor*- notify changes to the file system in realtime psycion - amazing console psyc client! psyclisten - receive messages and notify the user about them psycmail - report incoming emails to the recipient psycamp* - media player with PSYC notification and remote control psycmsg - send a message to a PSYC recipient psycnotify - send presence notification from the command line psycsyncd - interfaces PSYC SYNC protocol to DBI (SQL databases etc) syslog2psyc - daemon that receives events from syslog and forwards to PSYC remotor - control console for Tor routers that can notify into PSYC

 contrib area includes a notification plugin for MovableType blogs.

 perldoc documentation inside the module. try `perldoc lib/perl5/Net/PSYC.pm` from here.

 The commands all provide for usage information when you try to use them.
 Just try to.

 irssi-psyc, the psyc implementation for irssi, is not provided here. get it from http://about.psyc.eu/irssi